Krishna K. Gupta

 Krishna founded REMUS (then known as Romulus Capital) while a hungry, entrepreneurial undergrad at MIT – first in a dorm room, then from a basement – in 2008 when the world was in recession.
-Now, as the world again transforms in front of us, the original values that sparked REMUS remain at the forefront: Krishna and the team are building with (not betting on) visionary rebels founding and scaling technology-enabled businesses that rewire entire industries.
+The original values that sparked REMUS remain at the forefront: building with (not betting on) visionary rebels founding technology-enabled businesses that rewire entire industries.

 Krishna often partners with (mostly B2B) entrepreneurs who have innovative technology or science at the core of their companies’ value propositions.
 He will chair the board of Presto and is also a board member of Allurion Technologies, Ceres Imaging, Cogito, Cohealo, Humanyze, PetaGene, Placester, Spotta, Vyome Biosciences, and ZeroCater.
 He has also served as an advisor to ClearMotion.

 Krishna has helped many of these companies build powerful foundations and scale (from $0M to $15M+ in revenues) and has regularly added trajectory-changing value to his companies over the course of a decade, much as he has done with REMUS itself.
 He is always focused on “building to last.”

 Prior to REMUS, Krishna spent time at McKinsey & Company and JP Morgan, where he helped several Fortune 100 clients on billion-dollar tech deals.
 He travels incessantly (30+ countries) and has done business across 5 continents.
 He has a broad set of intellectual interests: he’s conducted chemistry research at the University of Chicago and the Weizmann Institute in Israel, produced a film on English ancient history used at Cambridge and Oxford, and competed as a finalist at the USA Mathematics Olympiad.
 He’s a keen sports fan (American football, basketball, tennis, and cricket), admires Napoleon, and finds the arts a great way to relax and stimulate creativity.